 An addressbook window will pop up.
 Go to the top of that window and in the "To" field, enter the address to which you want to forward your email, and then click OK.
 Please note that you should NOT use an address of the form email@example.com or firstname.lastname@example.org here.
 If you have your @indiana.edu or @iu.edu address forwarded to some other location, enter that target address (eg. email@example.com) explicitly here and not firstname.lastname@example.org or email@example.com.

-Please note that it might be against IU policy for faculty and staff to forward their IU email to mail systems outside of IU (such as gmail, yahoo, personal email server, etc).
-Faculty and staff (including students working as AIs/UIs) receive email to their IU account that may include sensitive data (including, but not limited to, FERPA-protected communications with students).
+Please note that it might be against IU policy for faculty, staff, and student employees to forward their IU email to mail systems outside of IU (such as gmail/umail, yahoo, personal email server, etc).
+Faculty and staff (including students working as AIs/UIs per About email for graduate SAAs and Student use of email for work-related purposes) receive email to their IU account that may include sensitive data (including, but not limited to, FERPA-protected communications with students).
 The only qualified email system for such potentially sensitive data is the Exchange system.
 Other non-IU mail systems (such as gmail/umail) are not an IU-approved place to receive sensitive data.
-In order to be completely in compliance with IU policy, our recommendation is that faculty and staff forward all IU email to an Exchange account and not forward it to unapproved non-IU email systems.
+In order to be completely in compliance with IU policy, our recommendation is that faculty, staff, and student employees who are Associate Instructors forward all IU email to an Exchange account and not forward it to unapproved non-IU email systems (including gmail/umail).

 - Click on 'More Options..."